ecumene/java-exosim/README.md

 ExoSim - Exoplanet Modeling and Generator
 =================================
 This is a nonexperimental science fair project by Mitchell Hynes and Joshua Murphy for the Canada Wide Science Fair 2016.
+We won the IEEE award for demonstrating computer science, although we lost a spot on the trip to CWSF.

 Using the project can be broken down into 3 easy steps

 Cloning